About Lakota

 Jail & Inmate Records

-The Nelson County Jail in Lakota serves as the primary detention facility for anyone arrested within county boundaries.
+The Nelson County Jail in Lakota is the primary detention facility for anyone arrested within county boundaries.
 Upon booking, detainees are photographed and fingerprinted, with all records maintained by the Sheriff's Office.
 Families seeking inmate information can contact the Sheriff's Office, which may offer an online lookup tool for current detainees.
 Visitation at the facility operates under specific rules, typically requiring advance appointments and compliance with security protocols.

 Arrest Records